The Reform Of California’s Wage And Hour Laws: An Analysis Of AB 60

 Description

 On July 20, 1999, Governor Davis signed landmark wage-hour legislation, AB 60, into law.
-The new legislation, which is called the “Eight-Hour-Day Restoration and Workplace Flexibility Act of 1999,” will have a major impact on virtually all California employers.
+The legislation, which is called the “Eight-Hour-Day Restoration and Workplace Flexibility Act of 1999,” will have a major impact on virtually all California employers.
 In addition to reinstating the daily overtime provisions of California law, the legislation creates other overtime standards, changes the exemption rules and establishes new rules regarding “alternative workweek schedules,” meal periods, sick leave, personal liability, a citation system, and numerous other novel requirements.
 It is the most significant wage-hour legislation in over 20 years.

 - Overtime Rules